Dynamic creative optimisation (DCO): what you need to know

 Static templates Vs Dynamic designs

-Often the constraints of DCO offered by certain DCO-specific providers, means producing generic static ads.
+Often the constraints of dynamic creative optimisation offered by certain DCO-specific providers, means producing generic static ads.
 In addition, the coding of individual assets is required; making the setting-up of a DCO campaign, a slow and laborious process – for fairly boring end products.

 Not exactly what the consumer demanding better “personalisation” wants is it?
 It may be relevant and targeted but it’s going to make your astute viewer reach for the ad blocker.
 Yet it is easy to avoid this template solution with a CMP.